 I used to own a memory foam mattress thinking it would increase my sleep quality.
 Nope, sleeping on my memory foam bed, and then topper, produced the hottest sleepless nights ever!

 Savvy Sleeper explains that this is because, “traditional memory foam is a synthetic variation of polyurethane foam.
 It’s dense and doesn’t allow air to circulate, nor does it absorb moisture well due to the compressed foam particles.
 As a result, it reflects heat back to the sleeper, which leads to overheating and sweating.

 - A Charcoal or Graphite Infused Mattress

 - Latex Beds

 Charcoal and graphite have natural cooling properties.
 A layer of charcoal or graphite infused in your mattress will help cradle you, relieve pressure points, and increase your body’s coolness!
-Whereas, a gel-infused mattress uses microbeads with cooling properties to keep you at an optimal temperature.
-If your body is used to being hot at night, then a coolant is super useful.
+Whereas, a gel infused mattress uses microbeads with cooling properties to keep you at an optimal temperature.
+If your body is used to being hot at night, then a coolant be super useful.

-Lastly, latex beds have natural ventilation which helps them stay cooler for longer than most beds.
+Lastly, latex beds have natural ventilation which helps it stay cooler for longer than most beds.